News overview

 Next steps

-The impact of EBO-BOOST goes beyond the study results alone.
-Thanks to investments in local research infrastructure, complex immunological analyses can now be conducted within the DRC, without the need to send samples abroad.
+The impact of EBO-BOOST goes beyond the results alone.
+Thanks to investments in local research infrastructure, complex immunological analyses can now be carried out within the DRC, without the need to send samples abroad.
 This strengthens preparedness for future epidemics—not only Ebola, but also other infectious diseases.

 The study is a strong collaboration with the Institut National de Recherche Biomédicale (INRB), a long-standing ITM partner.
-It is funded by the Coalition for Epidemic Preparedness Innovations (CEPI), Merck Sharp & Dohme (MSD), and the Directorate-General for Development Cooperation and Humanitarian Aid (DGD).
+It is funded by the Coalition for Epidemic Preparedness Innovations (CEPI), Merck Sharp & Dohme (MSD), Johnson & Johnson, and the Directorate-General for Development Cooperation and Humanitarian Aid (DGD).

 EBO-BOOST-group2 EBO-BOOST study team with partners from ITM and INRB in front of the Provincial Lab of Mbandaka.